Today, when customers visit a store, there’s a high likelihood that they’ll make a payment using their card, whether it’s debit or credit.

 Yes, some card issuers and financial institutions provide credit cards that are both chip and signature and chip and PIN.
 This allows cardholders to switch between settings depending on their preference or the country they are in.

-Q: What are the security advantages of chip and PIN payments?
+Q: What are the security advantages of chip-and-PIN payments?

-Chip and PIN payments provide an extra layer of security by requiring a unique token for each transaction and a personal identification number (PIN) that only the cardholder should know.
-This provides greater fraud protection compared to older magnetic swipe cards and chip and signature cards.
+Chip-and-PIN payments provide an extra layer of security by requiring a unique token for each transaction and a personal identification number (PIN) that only the cardholder should know.
+This provides greater fraud protection compared to older magnetic swipe cards and chip-and-signature cards.